 It was already too late for my family farm when I threw out that challenge for you all to put your money where you mouth is and support a radical transformation of the food system (So You Say You Want A Food Revolution?).
-We decided back in August after a particularly stressful morning discussion on where we might be able to find land to rent that we simply could not do this anymore.
-After six years of pushing a boulder uphill, trailblazing pastured production before it became so well known, farming without money or family land, in one of the most expensive areas of the country, we are throwing in the farming towel to find a place more conducive to our dreams.
+We decided back in August after a particularly stressful morning discussion on where we might be able to find land to purchase or rent in Califronia that we simply could not do this anymore.
+After six years of pushing a boulder uphill, trailblazing pastured production before it became so well known, farming without inherited money or family land, in one of the most expensive areas of the country, we are throwing in the farming towel to find a place more conducive to our dreams.

 1. LAND ACCESS: We rent land in North Monterey County, California.
 Half the land we rent is in an active floodplain and is under water for half the year.
 The other half of land we rent is a steep, overgrazed, parched hillside with no water to help bring it back to life.
 For all 48 acres we rent, we pay about 10 times the going rate for pasture.
 The best grazing lands in this region are locked up by a handful of long-time cattle ranchers, the fertile bottomland locked up by capital-intensive berry farming, so we are left with the dregs.
 To top off the over-priced land, our leases are too short to build a long-term business, the landlords too inflexible, and ultimately, we are building no equity for all the effort we put into the land.
 What can you do to help solve the land problem for farmers?
 Make sure your city and county planners don't pave over any more good farmland in your county and don't let them rezone farmland for things like rural "ranchettes" and other developments that carve up viable farmland.
 If you or your family own farmland, consider offering a low-priced, long-term lease to a good farmer to help them build their business.

 4. QUALITY OF LIFE: We both used to be avid mountain bikers, backpackers, rock climbers, all around adventure-lovers.
 Since starting a farm, we have had almost no time to do anything fun.
 Our daughter's only 'fun' time is when all three of us are washing and packing eggs to music at night.
 We live next to a highway because that was the only land we could find to rent that also had a house for us to live in.
-We farm in an area rife with criminal activity and had 300 of our laying hens stolen in the spring, but it is the only place we could find that would rent us land.
+We farm in an area rife with criminal activity and had 300 of our laying hens stolen in the spring, but it is the only place we could find that would rent us land for animals.
 To top that off, we can't find any good employees that would enable us to work less than 80 hours a week and have some semblance of a life.
 So unlike the beautiful, joyous life that many romanticize for farmers, we don't have that.
 We need a better quality of life, somewhere we don't have to lock our doors at night, where we have friendly neighbors, good schools, and are not surrounded by the most chemical intensive agriculture in the country (maybe Vermont or Oregon?).

-So we are off to live in an RV for the next couple years, volunteer on farms and ranches around the country that we admire and hope to learn from, write a little blog about our adventure as well as a book, and have some fun too.
+So we are off to live in an RV for the next year, volunteer on farms and ranches around the country that we admire and hope to learn from, write a little blog about our adventure as well as a book, and have some fun too.
 I hope you all will continue to care deeply about the health of your families, the care of animals that provide you food, and the viability of local, sustainable, family-farms.

 -Rebecca & Jim